col/river_place_app/README.md

 Me: Sure.
 That'll do.
 Alexa: OK, I've booked court 2 for you tomorrow at 10am

+## Example 3
+Me: Alexa, what time slots are available after 8pm on Thursday at river place?
+Alexa: Sorry there are no time slots available after 8pm.
+The earliest time available is at 5pm.

 # Utterances

 I'm using flutterance here so you need to run this command to generate the utterance.txt file.